Off the shelf and tailored courses and programmes

 Course Content

-• Seizure triggers and how to avoid them
+• Seizure triggers and how to minimise risk

 Target Audience